Chin Hills–Arakan Yoma montane forests

 The Chin Hills-Arakan Yoma montane forests is a tropical and subtropical moist broadleaf forest ecoregion in western Myanmar (Burma).
-Surrounded at lower elevations by moist tropical forests, this ecoregion is home a diverse range of subtropical and temperate species, including many species characteristic of the Himalayas, as well as many endemic species.
+Surrounded at lower elevations by moist tropical forests, this ecoregion is home to a diverse range of subtropical and temperate species, including many species characteristic of the Himalayas, as well as many endemic species.

 Setting

 The ecoregion covers an area of 29,700 km2, encompassing the montane forests of the Arakan Mountains.
 The Chin Hills, which cover most of Burma's Chin State, and extend south along the ridge of the Arakan Mountains forms the boundary between Rakhine State on the west and Magway Region, Bago Region, and Ayeyarwady Region to the east.

 The ecoregion is bounded by the Mizoram–Manipur–Kachin rain forests to the west, north, and northeast, and the Irrawaddy moist deciduous forests to the east.
 Two enclaves of Northeast India–Myanmar pine forests lie immediately to the north.

 The ecoregion includes Nat Ma Taung (Mount Victoria) in southern Chin State, which rises to 3109 m above sea level.